 The best way to reduce self-employment tax is by lowering your taxable income.
 You can do this by deducting expenses from your total business income to determine the net profit or loss of the business.

-That said, here are the deductions you can claim on your Schedule C when you're self-employed:
+That said, here are the deductions you can claim on your Schedule C when you're self-employed (you can use our self-employed deductions worksheet to track your expenses).

 This deduction allows you to claim money you spend on your home office as a business expense.
 If you use this deduction, make sure you only claim expenses that are related to your self-employment activity.
 Try our online home office deduction worksheet to track your expenses.